-When most people think of Langkawi, they imagine one large island nearby the Thai-Malaysian border.
+When most people think of Langkawi, they think of a single large island nearby the Thai-Malaysian border.
+Bet you didn’t know that Langkawi is actually an archipelago of almost 100 islands off Malaysia’s west coast!

-There are quite a few amazing beaches to visit, as well as some great day trips around the region.
+There are quite a few amazing beaches to visit around Langkawi, as well as some really amazing day trips around the area.

 Getting to Langkawi